-A short-term mission trip with WEC can be a great opportunity to see if God might be calling you to serve him overseas in the longer term.
+A short-term cross-cultural experience with WEC can be a great opportunity to see if God might be calling you to serve him overseas in the longer term.
 And if you have specific professional skills, these can be hugely valuable for mission, as Andy discovered …

 I remember God answering my prayers clearly when I was only seven years old.
 As I grow older and more knowledgeable (if not wiser), I still find God to be completely trustworthy and true.

 In fact, I find John 3:16 to be more and more true and rational, and no other explanation of life on earth is as likely, edifying or exciting.
 My experience in the Gambia has only made me more convinced of that than ever.